 - Leadership: Several professional development initiatives were sustained during the year including the Middle Leaders' Course offered in partnership with The Training Guys.
 A significant number of middle managers and assistant managers at the School completed this course which was also offered to aspiring leaders. - Further professional leadership initiatives include staff in leadership positions who have engaged in the AISNSW Flagship Leadership programme.
-Heads of Department and leaders in the Junior School were also involved in a leadership course for middle managers that was specifically designed to respond to the School's context and middle leadership requirements as these relate to the implementation of the International Baccalaureate IB Primary Years Programme (PYP) for children aged 3 - 12.
-In 2022, the School established the external coach panel, with a number of leaders across the School benefitting from external coaching.
-We also re engaged with our network of independent schools across Australia with leaders in like roles collaborating on topical issues. - The Barker Common Room Staff Association has three individual chapters for the Junior School, Secondary School and Support Staff and contributes to the positive morale and social wellbeing of the staff.
+Heads of Department and leaders in the Junior School were also involved in a leadership course for middle managers that was specifically designed to respond to the School's context and middle leadership requirements as these relate to the implementation of the International Baccalaureate IB Primary Years Programme (PYP) for children aged 3 - 12. - Joining 200 organisations across Australia, Barker College is committed to building a mentally healthy and supportive workplace culture.
+With 9 accredited Instructors, over 300 staff trained as Mental Health First Aiders, and regular courses offered in Youth Mental Health First Aid to staff and families, the School will implement the Teen MHFA Program commencing in Year 7 and for boarding in 2024. - The Barker Common Room Staff Association has three individual chapters for the Junior School, Secondary School and Support Staff and contributes to the positive morale and social wellbeing of the staff.
 The respective elected officers meet once a term with the Head of Barker College to discuss matters raised by its members. - Teaching Staff are surveyed in August each year to seek their preference for classes in the following academic year.
 Most teaching staff have their requests accommodated.